Slow Cooker Italian Beef

 Just enter your email and get it sent to your inbox.
 You’ll also get new recipes and a free monthly menu plan!

-How to make this shredded Italian Beef in the Instant Pot:
+How to make Italian Beef in a slow cooker:

 How do I store leftover shredded Italian Beef?

-You can store leftover Italian Beef in the refrigerator for up to 3-4 days, or place in a freezer bag or freezer-safe container for up to 3 months.
+You can store leftover Italian Beef in an airtight container in the refrigerator for up to 3-4 days or place it in a freezer bag or freezer-safe container for up to 3 months.
+Let it thaw overnight in the fridge before reheating in the microwave.

 Need some creative ideas to use up your leftovers?
 Try these: